ninatu/utd-project/README.md

 @inproceedings{shvetsova2025utd,
-  title     = {Unbiasing through Textual Descriptions: Mitigating Representation Bias in Video Benchmarks}, author    = {Shvetsova, Nina and Nagrani, Arsha and Schiele, Bernt and Kuehne, Hilde and Rupprecht, Christian}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year      = {2025}
+  title     = {Unbiasing through Textual Descriptions: Mitigating Representation Bias in Video Benchmarks}, author    = {Shvetsova, Nina and Nagrani, Arsha and Schiele, Bernt and Kuehne, Hilde and Rupprecht, Christian}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, year      = {2025}
 }